kinston18/Library-Management-System-py/README.md

-Library-Management-System in python, a beginner python project
+Library-Management-System, a beginner python project